dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 }
 ```

 As this class will inherit characteristics from `Entity`, we start this file by adding the `import` statement to bring the definition of `Entity`.
 After that we define the `Task` class and make it extend `Entity`.
 Besides that, there is nothing too special about this class.
-It contains only two properties (`_finished` and `_priority`) with its accessors.
+It contains only two properties (`_completed` and `_priority`) with its accessors.
 Note that we don't define a constructor on `Task` because we will use the one inherited from `Entity`.

 #### Defining the Story Class